ajobbins/AHK-Teams-Presence/README.md

 # AHK-Teams-Presence
-AutoHotKey Script for reading MS Team status from tray icon and publishing webhook.
-The script scans the screen approximately onces every 10 seconds, and a webhook is pushed only if the status is changed.
+AutoHotKey Script for reading MS Team status from the teams log file on Windows and publishing webhook.
+The script tails the log file for changes and when a RegEx match is found for a status change, the status is published as a webhook.
 Regardless of state, an update webhook is sent approximately every 5 minutes as a form of keep-alive.

 ## Dependencies